 Do you need a quick gift for someone?
 This quick table runner is a super quick and easy sewing project you can make.
 This would also be a great beginner sewing project.
 This project can be completed in less than an hour.
-It could be as little as a half hour or less depending on what embellishments you select.
+It could be as little as a half-hour or even 15 minutes depending on what embellishments you select.
 This table runner does not require a pattern.

 Click below to watch our free video tutorial or keep reading for a photo tutorial on how to make this super easy table runner.
 Also, look below after the tutorial for links to purchase supplies for this project.
 By purchasing supplies through our affiliate links below, we receive a small commission and you help us to keep making more project tutorials.